 The darker period of the year lasts for 4.0 months, from October 20 to February 21, with an average daily incident shortwave energy per square meter below 1.6 kWh.
 The darkest day of the year is December 19, with an average of 0.4 kWh.

 For the purposes of this report, the geographical coordinates of Kaunas are 54.903 deg latitude, 23.910 deg longitude, and 220 ft elevation.

-The topography within 2 miles of Kaunas contains only modest variations in elevation, with a maximum elevation change of 243 feet, and an average elevation above sea level of 172 feet.
+The topography within 2 miles of Kaunas contains only modest variations in elevation, with a maximum elevation change of 243 feet and an average elevation above sea level of 172 feet.
 Within 10 miles also contains only modest variations in elevation (354 feet).
-Within 50 miles contains very significant variations in elevation (860 feet).
+Within 50 miles contains only modest variations in elevation (860 feet).